-She didn’t arrive in metropolitan France until October, 1777.
-Her family had decided, that aged 14 it was time for her to make a good and profitable marriage.
+She didn’t travel to mainland France until October 1777, when her family decided that aged 14, it was time for her to make a good and profitable marriage.
 They didn’t have long to wait for just two years later she wed the wealthy aristocrat Alexandre de Beauhernais.

-Unknown to the young Josephine she had just rescued the family’s fortunes for they were not as wealthy as they first appeared but the marriage itself was far from a match made in heaven, when the couple weren’t arguing they weren’t talking; but that wasn’t the point, she supplied the children, he provided the money.
+She may not have been aware of it but young Josephine had just rescued the family’s fortunes for they were not as wealthy as they first appeared but the marriage itself was far from a match made in heaven for when the couple weren’t arguing they weren’t talking; but that wasn’t the point – she would provide the children, he the money.

 She was considered pretty with long brown hair, pale complexion, small hands, pert breasts, and a voluptuous mouth though she rarely smiled because of her bad teeth.
-She was only of average height but even so she was to be taller than Napoleon.
+She was only of average height but even so was to be taller than a soon to be lover.
 To these physical attributes she now added a graceful elegance and a modulated voice that rarely rose above a whisper.

-Josephine de Beauhernais though she may have hit rock bottom financially still retained her status and she was now a woman on the make.
 At the same time the fortunes of an obscure artillery officer from Corsica, Napoleon Bonaparte, were being transformed.
-They were to meet but not before Josephine had embarked upon a series of affairs with some the most prominent politicians in France.
+They were to meet but not before Josephine had embarked upon a series of affairs with some of the most prominent politicians in France.

-She was first introduced to Napoleon by her lover Paul Barras, one of the five members of The Directory who were ruling France in the wake of the fall of the Revolutionary Government.
+She was first introduced to Napoleon by her lover Paul Barras, one of the five members of The Directory who were ruling France following the fall of the Revolutionary Government.
 It has been suggested that Barras tired of her spendthrift ways had deliberately introduced her to Napoleon in the hope of getting rid of her.
-If so it worked, Napoleon was hopelessly smitten and proposed almost immediately, and within two months they were married.
+If so it worked, Napoleon was hopelessly smitten and proposed almost immediately – within two months they were married.

 Love and mutual attraction was not necessarily the prime motivation behind their relationship, at least certainly not on Josephine’s part.
 She was eager to be married to the man who everyone could see would soon be the most powerful in France.
 Napoleon was also keen to have her political contacts.
-Even so it appeared that the ambitious Napoleon had at last found someone he could adore and he was to do so, but it was to be a puppy love.
-He was hopelessly love-struck in her presence and utterly distraught by her absence and he wrote constantly and cloyingly of his love for her:
+Even so it appeared that the ambitious Napoleon had at last found someone he could adore but it was to be puppy love.
+Hopelessly love-struck in her presence and utterly distraught by her absence he wrote constantly and cloyingly of his love for her: